 The rugged hillsides of dry savannah and pockets of thorny green vegetation contrast with the brilliant white sandy beaches and the blue waters surging over coral.
 Although the dragons are the primary attraction to the area, these waters offer some of the best scuba diving in the country and the world.
 The marine fauna and flora are generally the same as that found throughout the Indo Pacific area, though species richness is very high, notable marine mammals include blue whale (Balaenoptera musculus) and sperm whale (Physeter catodon) as well as 10 species of dolphin, dugong (Dugong dugon) and five species of sea turtles.

 Camp Leakey: Tanjung Puting National Park is located on the island of Borneo in the Indonesian province of Central Kalimantan.
 The park is a popular ecotourism destination, with many local tour companies offering multi-day boat tours to view wildlife and visit the research centers.
 Wildlife include gibbons, macaques, clouded leopards, sun bears, pythons, crocodiles and – most famously – orangutans.
 Unfortunately the park is heavily threatened by illegal logging and forest clearing for agricultural uses., this is your best opportunity to see orangutans in their own habitat.
-Some are being rehabilitated, while wild orangutans also visit the area, which is not fenced.

 With some luck, you might meet, Dr. Birute Galdikas.
 In the early ’70s, Dr. Galdikas traveled from Los Angeles to the Indonesian province of Central Kalimantan on Borneo island to study the red-haired primates.
 She has spent much of the last 45 years on the island, researching the orangutan and fighting to protect its habitat.